PrashantUnity/AlwaysOnline/Readme.md

 2 => Copy and paste text from AlwaysOnline.bat file to Temp.bat

-3 => Save file and double click file to run the the file
+3 => Save file and double click file to run the file

 4 => Open the application in which you want to be online